freeflyclone/madstyletv/xclass/xgl/ReadMe.txt

 ----------------------------
 Uniforms are variables allowing CPU <-> GPU code communication.

-A Uniform Buffer Object (UBO) is can be used to share variables shaders for things that are of "scene scope" vs "shape scope".
+A Uniform Buffer Object (UBO) can be used to share variables shaders for things that are of "scene scope" vs "shape scope".
+In other
+words: global to all shaders.

-Uniform blocks can be defined that contain multiple variables, basically the equivalent of a C/C++ struct.
+Uniform blocks can contain multiple variables, basically the equivalent of a C/C++ struct.

+A uniform block MUST be in a uniform buffer object.(?)

+A "member" variable of a uniform block object can be referenced from OpenGL code as if it were a regular uniform.
+Ie: by getting it's location with glGetUniformLoation()/glProgramUniform(), but only if it's in the currently bound uniform block index.(?)